catamphetamine/imageboard/README.md

 * (optional) Automatically generate shortened "previews" for long comments.
 * (optional) Automatically insert quoted posts' text when none provided.
 * (optional) Automatically generate thread title when it's missing.

-To do:
+* Create threads and post comments.

-* Add methods for creating threads and posting comments.
+  * The feature is currently only supported on engines: `makaba`.

 ## Install